danielfm/smudge/README.md

 ## Features

 * Uses the Spotify API via Oauth2
-* List your public and private playlists
+* List your public and private playlists and its tracks
 * Search for tracks and playlists that match the given keywords
 * Easily control basic Spotify player features like, play/pause, previous, next, shuffle, and repeat with the Spotify Remote minor mode